sudotman/python-202020/README.md

 # Python 202020
-A python made application to remind user to do 20-20-20; For 20 seconds, look at something 20 metres away every 20 minutes (to rest your eyes and keep them working well over time)
+A python made application to remind the user to follow 20-20-20; For 20 seconds, look at something 20 metres away every 20 minutes (to rest your eyes and keep them working well over time)

 # Prerequisites